himanshu-g-patel/blog/_posts/2020-10-15-growing-an-engineering-manager.md

 Something which the candidate themselves can help with is coming up with a succession plan for their current role.
 If they are the tech lead of their team, how can they hand it off to someone else?
 Can we train that person up, now?
 They can also help make themselves dispensable.
 Delegate everything.
 As we get closer to an opportunity, stop coding.
 Stop doing code reviews.
 Identify an additional manager mentor.

 The ideal opportunity often looks like taking over as the manager of the team that they are currently on.
 In that case, they have excellent context on the people and problem space.
 But, it might come in the form of a different, very small team, or a new team.
 I know I will need to remain flexible about moving this person out of their current role, and that they will need to be flexible about team and timing.

+# Conclusion

+Growing an engineer into a manager is a rewarding process for everyone involved.
+It strengthens the team, provides a clear career path for individuals, and ensures the organization has a healthy leadership pipeline.
+By identifying the right candidates, nurturing their growth, and providing them with the right opportunities, you can cultivate the next generation of effective engineering leaders.